NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 many real-world issues encountered with a rig.
 Its output can be used to create a fused surface mesh with seamless texture from each of its sensors.

+The `Theia <https://github.com/sweeneychris/TheiaSfM>`_ package is used to find the initial camera poses.

 See :numref:`rig_calibrator_example` for a solved example having all inputs, outputs, and commands.